akshaykhadse/ml-linear-regression/README.md

 13. `LSTAT` - % lower status of the population
 14. `MEDV` - Median value of owner-occupied homes in $1000's

+## Aim

-A linear regression with regularization via gradient descent is implemented.
+- To implement a linear regression with regularization via gradient descent.
+- to implement gradient descent with Lp norm, for 3 different values of p in (1,2]
+- To contrast the difference between performance of linear regression Lp norm and L2 norm for these 3 different values.
+- Tally that the gradient descent for L2 gives same result as matrix inversion based solution.

 All the code is written in a single python file.
 The python program accepts the data directory path as input where the train and test csv files reside.
 Note that the data directory will contain two files `train.csv` used to train your model and `test.csv` for which the output predictions are to be made.
 The output predictions get written to a file named `output.csv`.
 The `output.csv` file should have two comma separated columns [ID,Output].

 ## Working of Code